AIPowerGrid/AIPG-blockbook/README.md

 List of all implemented coins is in [the registry of ports](/docs/ports.md).

-## Common issues when running Blockbook or implementing additional coins
+## Common issues when running AIPG Blockbook or implementing additional coins

 #### Out of memory when doing initial synchronization